vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 Will Project Valhalla save us from this torment?
 Perhaps.
 Until then, library maintainers, I salute your endurance.

+## The Great Proliferation of `UnsupportedOperationException`

+Talk about Collection API again.

+You're having a perfectly normal day, writing some innocent Java code, when suddenly, a wild `UnsupportedOperationException` slams at your face.
+Yikes.

+Welcome to the wonderful world of Java collections, where nothing is quite what it seems and trust is a luxury you can't afford.

+Can you modify that map?
+Maybe.

+Can that list handle new elements?
+Who knows?

+Does `Stream#toList()` return something you can actually modify?
+No spoiler, please try it yourself.

+And... let's talk about `null`, the dark lord of Java data types.
+Some developer (probably past you) is conjuring dark magic that summons null values from the deepest pits of your database, or in your cache, or maybe in your API responses.
+Could probably be hiding in your morning coffee.
+And putting them into collection is like trying to read your wife's reactions when she is moody (assuming you have a wife)... she may throw a tantrum, or not.
+Your guess is as good as mine.

+You will have **questions**.
+Tons of them.

+The `UnsupportedOperationException` is everywhere, lurking in the shadows of the Collection API like that one friend who always shows up uninvited to parties.
+Sure, it's trying to protect you from accidentally mutating immutable collections, but it can also be very irritating sometimes.

+### Survival Guide for the Paranoid Developer

+**Assume everything is immutable until proven otherwise.** Seriously, it's safer that way, and you'll sleep better at night.

+**When in doubt, wrap it out.** Need to modify something?
+Wrap that suspicious collection in something you can trust: `ArrayList` for lists, `LinkedList` for queue-like shenanigans, `HashMap` for maps that won't bite back, `HashSet` for sets that actually set things.
+Maybe a bit too redundant, but safer nonetheless.

+**Remember: you're probably not actually modifying much anyway.** Unless you're grinding through LeetCode problems (in which case, my condolences), most real-world code is about transforming data, not mutating it (and mutating it on the fly is actually a very bad idea).
+You're usually creating new collections while leaving the originals alone, like a considerate house guest.

+**Null tolerance varies by collection type.** Your trusty `ArrayList` and `HashMap` are like that chill friend who accepts everyone.
+They'll happily store your nulls without judgment. `HashMap` even lets you have null keys AND null values because it's an overachiever.
+But try that with a `TreeMap` or some fancy concurrent collection, and you'll get the cold shoulder faster than a rejected pull request.

+**Still feeling paranoid?** Check the source code.
+Sometimes you need to see exactly what kind of monster you're dealing with.

+> **Bonus Round**: The `Arrays.asList()` Plot Twist
+>
+> Oh, you thought we were done?
+Here's a fun fact that'll ruin your day: the `Arrays.asList()` we have talked about creates a special "ArrayList" that's not actually the `java.util.ArrayList` you know and love.
+They have the same name, but they are nothing alike.
+>
+> This imposter is backed by an array, refuses to let you add or remove elements (because apparently that's too much to ask), but will happily let you modify existing ones.
+Those modifications show up in the original array too.
+It's like having a mirror that only reflects some of your movements.
+>
+> Absolute heresy.

+So there you have it: Java collections, where everything is made up and the mutability doesn't matter.
+Handle with care, trust nothing, and always have a backup plan (and maybe some coffee).

 ## Using `enum` as Singleton: Heresy Yet Ingenious

 When Java 5 introduced the `enum` keyword, its purpose was crystal clear: to define a fixed set of type-safe constants.
 Think directions, days of the week, or states in a state machine, not service managers, database connection pools, or logger instances.